 Ayan R. is a senior student at Khazar University in Baku.
 Majoring in international relation and regional studies and participant of international and regional projects related to conflictology and security.

-Bakhtiyar Aslanov is a peace activist and has been engaged in conflict resolution activities in the South Caucasus region since 2007.
+Bakhtiyar Aslanov is a peace activist and has been engaged in conflict resolution in the South Caucasus region since 2007.
 He received a bachelor degree in international relations from Khazar University in 2009.
-As a Head of Peace and Conflict Research Department in the Society for Humanitarian Research in Azerbaijan, he coordinated and organized a number of conflict transformation and confidence building projects on the Nagorno-Karabakh conflict and other regional conflicts between 2009 and 2012.
+As a Head of Peace and Conflict Research Department in the Society for Humanitarian Research in Azerbaijan, he coordinated and organized a number of conflict transformation and confidence building projects on the Nagorno-Karabakh conflict.
 Currently, he is a Rotary Peace Fellow and is working on his Masters degree in Peace and Conflict Studies with concentration on Politics and International Studies at the Uppsala University.